AI-team-UoA/GeoTriples/README.md

 GeoTriples-Spark is an extended version of GeoTriples capable of transforming big geospatial data into RDF graphs.
 To enable the transformation of big geospatial data, we extended GeoTriples to run on top of Apache Spark and Hadoop or [Hops](https://github.com/hopshadoop/hops) (a new distribution of Apache Hadoop developed by KTH, RISE SICS, and Logical Clocks AB).
 GeoTriples-Spark can run in a standalone machine or in a Hadoop based cluster, but it is more efficient when it runs on Hops as it is a write-intensive application.
+GeoTriples-Sparks supports the transformation of CSV, GeoJSON and Shapefiles.

 ### Requirements
 * Java 8